 E-Mail: [email protected]

-Geological Survey of Canada (GSC-Québec), Natural Resources Canada / Government of Canada
+Geological Survey of Canada, GSC-Quebec, Natural Resources Canada

 E-Mail: [email protected]

-Introduction to FTICR mass spectrometry, training on the 12 T solariX, introduction to data analysis methods, analysis of initial samples.
+Introduction to FTICR mass spectrometry, training on the 12 T solariX and 15 T solariX XR, introduction to data analysis methods, analysis of initial samples.

-Intent to coordinate field sampling during two week period with collaborators (Dr. Jason Ahad) for groundwater samples in the Athabasca oil sands region, Alberta, Canada.
-Analysis and data interpretation.
-If the pandemic does not permit this, we have samples already which can be used instead.
+Intent to coordinate field sampling during two week period with collaborators (Dr. Jason Ahad) for shale gas and tight oil reservoirs in Canada.

-The Ion Cyclotron Resonance Laboratory has assessed the circumstances pertaining to the coronavirus pandemic and has established new working practices that enable safe continuation of research.
-The focus of the mitigation efforts has been the acquisition of new FTICR data and these measures have been in place since the summer of 2020.
-Arrangements have also been put in place which permit remote data analysis and remote meetings at/between Warwick, Environment and Climate Change Canada, and Natural Resources Canada, which grant researchers increased flexibility and offer a resilient approach should there be a resurgence of the coronavirus.
+The Ion Cyclotron Resonance Laboratory has assessed the circumstances pertaining to the coronavirus pandemic, carried out risk assessments from 2020 onwards, and has established new working practices that enable flexibility and safe continuation of research.
+With multiple options for sources of samples, research projects are highly adaptable should there be an unforeseen change in direction.
+Arrangements have also been put in place which permit remote data analysis and remote meetings at/between Warwick and collaborators in Canada, which grant researchers increased flexibility and offer a resilient approach should there be a resurgence of the coronavirus.